 Glazer.
 Jonathan Glazer directed some of the absolute best music videos of the 1990’s including Karma Police for Radiohead and Virtual Insanity for Jamiroquai.
 He made his debut feature in 2000 (Sexy Beast)- certainly a fertile time for burgeoning auteurs.
 I think Ben Kinglsey’s flashy, spectacular performance largely stole though show though and Birth had mixed reviews in 2004 (took me years after to discover it).
 Then there were nine years between Birth and Under the Skin in 2013 and that is finally when the narrative shifted on Glazer.
 Looking back now, despite the infrequent output, Glazer is recognized as one of the most compelling auteurs to debut in the 21st century.
 I do, however, find myself somewhat angry with him and how long we have to wait for his next film- haha.
-I guess that’s a sign we have a quality auteur on our hands.
+I guess that’s a sign we have a great auteur on our hands if we’re complaining about the lack of output.
 For the purposes of this list, the one top 100 film of its respective decade is a bit misleading, both Sexy Beast and Birth would be fine alternatives to the last few slots on the top 100 of the 2000’s list.

 Best film: Under the Skin.
 Equal parts hypnotic and perplexing.
 Like Birth, it is almost a silent (score + visuals) film.
 It seems clear now that Glazer will never equal Kubrick—but this modern sci-fi film has already been canonized and Cronenberg and Roeg (this is absolutely the spiritual successor to The Man Who Fell to Earth) are within reach.
 You cannot not mention Mica Levi’s score either.